-Valeant has been under fire for its strategy of buying smaller drug companies, then hiking the prices of the drugs that those companies make.
+Valeant has been criticized for buying smaller drug companies, then raising the prices of the drugs that those companies make